VIAME/VIAME/README.md

 Quick Run Instructions
 ----------------------

-One way to test the system is to see if you can run a pipelined application.
+All final compiled binaries are placed in the [build_directory]/install directory.
-There are some environment variables that need to be set up before you can run, which are all in the install/setup_viame.sh script.
+One way to test the system is to see if you can run the examples in the install/examples folder, for example, the pipelined object detectors.
+There are some environment variables that need to be set up before you can run on Linux or Mac, which are all in the install/setup_viame.sh script.
+This script is sourced in all of the example run scripts, and similar paths are added in the generated windows .bat scripts.

-A good initial test is to run the install/bin/plugin_explorer program.
+Another good initial test is to run the install/bin/plugin_explorer program.
 It will generate a prodigious number of log messages and then list all the loadable algorithms.
 The output should look as follows: